Skip to main content

 Where circumstances warrant, plans may show a phased release of development land.
 Phasing may be necessary having regard to infrastructure requirements or the adequacy of other services, which may indicate that a particular area cannot be released for development until a particular stage in the plan period.
 It may also take into account any relocation of people, sale or rental of land, property market, movement issues, land ownership patterns, funding availability, and relevant planning processes and legislation.

-31. Planning Agreement (Heads of Terms and draft Planning Agreements)
+32. Planning Agreement (Heads of Terms Forms)

 Policy